 Do you know that the air indoors can be more polluted than the air outdoors?
-The air in your home can be contaminated by pollutants like dust mites, mold, lead, radon, formaldehyde, and other volatile chemicals.
+The air in your home can be contaminated by pollutants like dust mites, mold, lead, radon, formaldehyde, and other volatile chemicals, warns Markham Services, The Villages mold inspection company.
 These harmful chemicals come from house dust and even fragrances from home cleaners.
+But there are ways to improve the air quality in your home.

 Homeowners with houses that have poor air quality face quite a number of health risks.
 People with asthma and lung disease can be adversely affected by poor indoor air quality.
 Repeated exposure can cause even worse effects on healthy people.

 The concern with indoor air pollution is more pressing in recent times as people spend more time indoors.
-This is why it is important for homeowners to know how to improve the air quality of their homes.
+This is why McCaw Management team says it is important for homeowners to know how to improve the air quality of their homes.
 Here are some ways that you can improve the air quality of your home:

 Keep Your Floors Clean and Fresh